SuvanshShukla/ovgu-magdeburg/03_ISEE/02_assignments/exercise9/project_planning.md

 2. Draw the corresponding Gantt diagram!
 3. What are the main differences between the network diagram and the Gantt diagram?

+The primary difference between a network diagram and a Gantt chart is that, the Gantt chart integrates dates better than the network diagram.
+The Gantt chart also has the unfortunate side-effect of not being able to display the dependencies properly.